2016 Meals Tax Referendum

 - Includes alcoholic and non-alcoholic beverages served with a meal.

-- Does not apply to food purchased at vending machines.
+- Does not apply to vending machines.

-Proposed Meals Tax Referendum Timeline
+Meals Tax Referendum Timeline

 Nov.
 8: Election Day.